Piracy: Mediterranean corsairs

-Using oared vessels to combat pirates was common, and was even practiced by the major powers in the Caribbean.
+Using oared vessels to combat pirates was common, even among the major powers in the Caribbean.
 Purpose-built galleys, or hybrid sailing vessels, were built by the English in Jamaica in 1683 and by the Spanish in the late 16th century.
 Specially-built sailing frigates with oar-ports on the lower decks, like the James Galley and Charles Galley, and oar-equipped sloops proved highly useful for pirate hunting, though they were not built in sufficient numbers to check piracy until the 1720s.

-The expansion of Muslim power through the Ottoman conquest of large parts of the eastern Mediterranean in the 15th and 16th century resulted in extensive piracy on sea trading.
-The so-called Barbary pirates began to operate out of North African ports in Algiers, Tunis, Tripoli, Morocco around 1500, preying primarily on the shipping of Christian powers, including massive slave raids at sea as well as on land.
+The expansion of Muslim power through the Ottoman conquest of large parts of the eastern Mediterranean in the 15th and 16th centuries resulted in extensive piracy on sea trade.
+The so-called Barbary pirates began to operate out of North African ports in Algiers, Tunis, Tripoli, Morocco, around 1500, preying primarily on the shipping of Christian powers, including massive slave raids at sea as well as on land.
 The Barbary pirates were nominally under Ottoman suzerainty, but had considerable independence to prey on the enemies of Islam.
 The Muslim corsairs were technically often privateers with support from legitimate, though highly belligerent, states.
-They considered themselves as holy Muslim warriors, or ghazis, carrying on the tradition of fighting the incursion of Western Christians that had begun with the First Crusade late in the 11th century.
+They considered themselves holy Muslim warriors, or ghazis, carrying on the tradition of resisting the incursions by Western Christians that had begun with the First Crusade in the late 11th century.